embedded-office/canopen-stack/docs/_examples/setup-calibration-mode.md

 title: Setup calibration mode
 ---

 When dealing with analog values, there is often a calibration of the hardware required to achieve the best accuracy.
-This example situation is a good reason for implementing a manufacturer specific factory area.
+This example situation is a good reason for implementing a manufacturer-specific factory area.

 <!--more-->

 ## Example Goal

-The example focus is the user object for CAN triggered write access to a manufacturer specific area.
+The example focus is the user object for CAN triggered write access to a manufacturer-specific area.

 ## Object Type Idea

 The main idea is a collection of object entries, which are writable after a simple identification mechanism.

-For a tiny usecase we assume to achieve a simple calibration mechanism.
-Th eapplication uses the calibration values to transform input values with a formular:
+For a tiny use-case we assume to achieve a simple calibration mechanism.
+The application uses the calibration values to transform input values with a formula:

 ```c
 adcValue = (adcRaw * calFactor) / calDivisor + calOffset;